pekelund-dev/codex-test/README.md

 # pknld

-pknld is a Spring Boot starter application showcasing a responsive web experience secured with email/password and Google OAuth 2.0 authentication.
-The UI is built with Thymeleaf and Bootstrap and demonstrates how to surface public and secured pages behind a unified navigation experience.
+pknld is a Spring Boot application for maintaining a personal receipt archive focused on Swedish retailers such as ICA.
+It helps you upload, store, and organise proof of purchase so every grocery run and household buy is searchable online.
+The responsive web experience is secured with email/password sign-in and Google OAuth 2.0, presenting public and protected pages through a unified navigation.

 ## Features

 - Spring Boot 3 with Java 21 and Maven.
-- Email/password registration handled by Spring Security with credentials hashed and user profiles stored in Cloud Firestore.
-- Spring Security configuration with form login and Google OAuth 2.0 login entry point.
+- Secure personal accounts via Spring Security with hashed credentials in Firestore and optional Google OAuth 2.0 login.
-- Responsive layout powered by Bootstrap 5, including a splash screen and persistent top navigation bar with user avatar/initials.
+- Responsive Thymeleaf interface powered by Bootstrap 5 for a smooth receipt overview on mobile and desktop.
-- Sample Thymeleaf pages for unauthenticated and authenticated visitors.
-- Ready-to-style components and custom CSS for cohesive branding.
-- Optional receipts workspace with drag-and-drop uploads that sync to Google Cloud Storage.
+- Receipt workspace tailored for ICA and other Swedish stores, supporting PDF/image uploads that land in Google Cloud Storage.
+- Automatic categorisation, store detection, and chronological sorting so your personal receipts stay easy to find.
-- Spring Modulith-based module boundaries with automated verification for the web and receipt processing services.
+- Modular architecture with Spring Modulith keeping the web and receipt processing services isolated and verified.

 ## Getting started